fernandodeperto/numbers-technical-challenge/README.md

 ## Future steps and limitations
 - Move PostgreSQL database to a separate module
 - Move resource groups to a separate module
+- Because it doesn't make sense to have the same DNS Zones managed both on test and prod environments, the main zone is only deployed to the prod environment
+- Ideally, each service/bot/agent that requires access to Azure via Service Principal should have its own set of credentials, and these credentials should minimize permissions, only allowing the agent to do what it needs to.
+This would be my next step, and wasn't done to cut down a little on time.
+Currently, each environment has one Service Principal with Contributor permissions.
+This was recommended by some of the agents used in this challenge.

 ## Appendix
 ## CURL command to add items